cs100itp/git-basics/README.md

 ![Confirmation page](images/github-accept.png)

-If you click on the hightlighted link, you'll be taken to the repository homepage, which should look like this:
+If you click on the highlighted link, you'll be taken to the repository homepage, which should look like this:

 ![Repository homepage](images/github-repos.png)

+Note that this assignment writeup can also be viewed on the repository homepage.

 ### Step 3